 And since healthy bone is preserved, patients who undergo MAKOplasty® partial knee procedures may still be a candidate for a total knee replacement procedure later in life if necessary.

-Find out if MAKOplasty is Right for You
+VIDEO Find Out If MAKOplasty is Right For You

 Contact an EvergreenHealth orthopedic expert listed to the right to see if MAKOplasty is a good option for treating your knee pain.